Water dripping from a metal faucet spout in close-up, how to fix a leaky faucet drip

 • A Phillips and a flathead screwdriver

-• Allen wrenches (a set is fine — most faucets use 1/8” or 3/32”)
+• Allen wrenches (a set is fine, most faucets use 1/8” or 3/32”)

 • A clean rag

-• Plumber’s grease (small tube, about $3)
+• Plumber’s grease (small tube, about $3, lasts the life of the house)

-• Replacement parts — these depend on your faucet type (more on that below)
+• Replacement parts depending on faucet type

 Step 1: Identify Your Faucet Type